Skip to content

 3. Troubleshooting: Solutions for common display issues.

-The Pi 5 currently supports Bookworm OS only.
-Its configuration file is located at /boot/firmware/config.txt.
+Pi 5 supports both Trixie and Bookworm OS.
+The configuration file is located at /boot/firmware/config.txt for both systems.

 sudo nano /boot/firmware/config.txt